pmhahn/pmhahn.github.io/_posts/2025-08-11-debian-13-trixie.md

 I would have expected for APT to check for enough disk space, but apparently it does not.
 So double-check manually before doing an upgrade.

-PS: Afterwards `systemd` complains about `use-not-merged`, but that is normal and expected.
+PS: Afterwards `systemd` complains about `use-not-merged`, but that is [normal and expected](https://www.debian.org/releases/trixie/release-notes/issues.html#systemd-message-system-is-tainted-unmerged-bin).

+## KeePassXC

+I used a self-compiled version of KeePassXC.
+Debian now has two packages `keepassxc` and `keepassxc` – the later has support for browser-integration and more.
+As some file have been move, the upgrade failed and I had to manually remove by self-compiled version.

+## Network

+Running the upgrade while being logged into KDE is not a good idea:
+During the upgrade NetworkManager got restarted and killed by local network connection.
+Afterward even `ping` did no longer work, as I already had the [new version](https://www.debian.org/releases/trixie/release-notes/issues.de.html#ping-no-longer-runs-with-elevated-privileges) but still the old Linux kernel.

+Sadly I still need my `r8168-dkms` and `v4l2loopback-dkms` packages.